Middle School Drama Resources

 How to Access

 This product is delivered via a file download.
-You will receive links to access the Google templates.
+You will receive links to access the Google Doc template.
 If you have trouble with the file please email me at classroomtocurtain@gmail.com.

-To utilize the Google templates, a free Google account is required.
+To utilize the Google Doc, a free Google account is required.

 If don't have a Google account, you can create a free one here: https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp